Laughter for Health was started by Jo Bluett

 Jo is the first Laughter professional in the UK to receive funding from the NHS towards her Laughter Club which sponsors the Carers’ Laughter Club Project offering FREE places to carers in Edinburgh and evaluating the impact that attending a regular laughter has on their wellbeing – the results are VERY impressive!
 The project has now been running for three years and has just secured funding to continue for a fourth year.
 Jo will present a report to the Scottish Government later in 2019.

 Jo’s future plans include securing funding from the Scottish Government to fund training for hundreds of people to enable laughter being delivered in GP Surgeries, in NHS Scotland (within hospitals, community health partnerships and NHS services) and also within charities, health groups and community projects to provide regular and ongoing laughter to bring long-lasting, cost-effective benefits to the health and happiness of the Scottish population.
 Jo is committed to making a profound and lasting positive difference in her community and in Scotland.

-As a result of her improved health Jo not only runs Laughter for Health but has also trained and works as a Bowen Therapist.
+As a result of her improved health Jo not only runs Laughter for Health but has also trained and works as a Health & Wellbeing Coach and as a Bowen Therapist.